Passive communicator, are you aware of the elements that weaken and undermine your communication?

 The “fake” questions

-The use of “fake” questions consists in asking questions when you know the answer already.
+The use of “fake” questions consists of asking questions when you know the answer already.

 “Do you think it would be possible for your team to do…”.